 - fresh chopped parsley

-You’ll start by browning your chicken thighs on both sides.
-You will not actually be cooking the chicken all the way through in this step; right now, you just want to get a nice brown crispy skin all over the outside of your chicken.
+1. Brown the chicken.
+You’re not cooking the chicken all the way through.
+Instead, you’re simply browning the outside until golden.
 To do this add the olive oil and butter to your pot over medium-high heat.
 Season each piece of chicken with salt, pepper, and dried parsley.
 Add the chicken to the pot and cook each side for 5-6 minutes, or until golden brown.

-Right now you want to add all the onions.
-I know, it seems like a lot, but they will cook down.
-If you don’t really like onions, cut the amount in half and dice them into small pieces rather than large slices.
-Cook the onions over medium heat for approximately 8 minutes.
-I know, it takes a while, but we want delicious onions, right?
+2. Cook the onions.
+It may seem like a lot of onions, but they will cook down.
+If you don’t love onions, cut the amount in half or dice them into small pieces rather than large slices.
+Cook the onions over medium heat for approximately 8-12 minutes.
 Then add the garlic and cook for one minute more.

-Reduce the heat to medium-low.
-Add the salt, pepper, Sweet Hungarian Paprika, and cayenne (only if you want a little heat!).
-Stir continuously for 1-2 minutes taking extra care not to burn the paprika.
-Add the chicken broth and bring to a simmer.
+3. Start the sauce.
+Reduce the heat to medium-low and add the salt, pepper, sweet Hungarian paprika, and cayenne (only if you want a little heat!).
+Stir continuously for 1-2 minutes, or just long enough to toast the spices (not burn them).
+Add the chicken broth and bring it to a simmer.

-Add the chicken back to the pot.
-Cover the pot and slowly simmer for at least 30-35 minutes.
-Now the chicken will finish cooking.
+4. Return the chicken.
+Add the chicken back to the pot, cover, and simmer for at least 30-35 minutes.

-But don’t get too comfortable, because now is an excellent time to boil your egg noodles and mix together the sour cream and flour.
+As the chicken cooks, boil the egg noodles and mix together the sour cream and flour.

 What to serve with Chicken Paprikash?

-Traditionally, Hungarian Chicken Paprikash will be served with some kind of dumplings or egg noodles (also known as nokedli– and no, it is not pronounced anything like it is spelled).
-One day, hopefully soon, I will teach myself how to make proper nokedli or spätzle and then share them with you.
-But, for now, I am all about keeping life simple.
+Traditionally, Hungarian chicken paprikash is served with some kind of dumplings or egg noodles (also known as nokedli– and no, it is not pronounced anything like it is spelled).

 Other popular sides include,